Inverter Vs. Portable Generator in 2019

 So, what's an inverter?

 An inverter looks like a rectangular box, akin to a shoe box.
 The process whereby the inverter works is not as easy as it seems or sounds.
-However, what you need to know is that many inverters are unable to offer a pure sine wave (a generator though produces sine waves with ease).
+However, what you need to know is that many inverter generators are unable to offer a pure sine wave (a generator produces sine waves with ease).

 As soon as you have powered some little equipment, you will be pushed to plug in more into a power strip and then plug the strip into the inverter to increase your alternatives.
 However, unless you are only charging your phones, there is no way this will be a good idea.
 This is because; the inverter can extract more from the battery of your car than your car’s alternator can provide and this can drain the battery of the car really quick.